LingyuanJi/MathKernelToggle/README.md

 `$ git clone https://github.com/LingyuanJi/MathKernelToggle.git ~/Library/Application\ Support/Alfred\ 2/Alfred.alfredpreferences/workflows/`

 # Caution
-* You need to *HAVE* a **Mathematica** installed in your OS.
+* You need to **HAVE** a *Mathematica* installed in your OS.
-* You need to ensure that your **Mathematica** is in the standard path, which is `/Applications/Mathematica.app`.
+* You need to ensure that your *Mathematica* is in the **STANDARD PATH**, which is `/Applications/Mathematica.app`.
 If not, you will need to change the file path to the MathKernel.
 To do this, please check file